 Nightly Recharge™ recovery measurement

-Nightly Recharge™ is an overnight recovery measurement that shows you how well you recover from the demands of your day.
+Nightly Recharge™ is an overnight recovery measurement that shows how well your body has coped with overall stress you have experienced lately.
+Overall stress can come from different sources including work, family, relationships, environment, lifestyle, training etc. Your body does not differentiate between the sources of stress.
+You may have had a demanding day at work, a high-intensity training session or a late-night party with friends.
+It is likely that after such a hectic day, your body is not able to recover well during the following night.
+Also, stress coming from things you perceive as positive, such as a late-night party, may add up overall stress to your body and compromise your nightly recovery.
 Your Nightly Recharge status is based on two components: how you slept (sleep charge) and how well your autonomic nervous system (ANS) calmed down during the early hours of your sleep (ANS charge).
 Both components are formed by comparing your last night to your usual levels from the past 28 days.
 Your watch automatically measures both sleep charge and ANS charge during the night.

 You can see your Nightly Recharge status on your watch and in the Polar Flow app.
 Based on what we've measured from you, you get personalized daily tips in the Polar Flow app on exercise, and tips on sleep and regulating your energy levels on those particularly rough days.
 Nightly Recharge helps you make optimal choices in your everyday life to maintain overall well-being and reach your training goals.

 Recovery plays a major role in performance development, optimal daytime functioning, well-being and health.
 It is not uncommon in our modern society that also people who train regularly, not aiming for the podium, feel fatigued or stressed out.
 Combining training with work, family and other commitments is sometimes demanding and there may not always be enough time for recovery.

 - see how your body is able to recover from training and stress